Axway/Cloud-Automation/APIM/Helmchart/examples/google-gke/README.md

 ## Prerequisites

-Even though this documentation tries to explain the deployment as best as possible, a solid understanding of Kubernetes, the Google Cloud Platform, name resolution and of course Helm is absolutely necessary for the installation.
+Even though this documentation tries to explain the deployment as best as possible, a solid understanding of Kubernetes, the Google Cloud Platform, Internet-Naming-Service and of course Helm is absolutely necessary for the installation.

 - A Kubernetes cluster configured in Google Cloud
   - At least 2 nodes (e.g. e2-medium)